Cloudways vs Siteground – Which is better in 2023?

 Unlimited WordPress sites, 24/7 live chat support, 1 free website migration, in-house caching plugin (helps with faster loading times), and team collaboration tools are all included.

-Customers may select from various cloud providers to host their managed WordPress website: DigitalOcean, Vultr, Linode, Google Cloud, and Amazon Web Services.
+Customers may select from various cloud providers to host their managed WordPress website: DigitalOcean, Google Cloud, and Amazon Web Services.
 In a way, they are the middleman between cloud providers and customers.
 Cloudways takes care of server management and security so customers can focus on their business.
-Customers may select from various cloud providers to host their managed WordPress website: DigitalOcean, Vultr, Linode, Google Cloud, and Amazon Web Services.
-In a way, they are the middleman between cloud providers and customers.

-Cloudways is based in Birkirkara, Malta, a member of the European Union.
+Cloudways was based in Birkirkara, Malta, a member of the European Union.
 Aaqib Gadit, Uzair Gadit, and Pere Hospital started the company in 2011, intending to revolutionize the web hosting business through cloud computing.
+DigitalOcean has owned Cloudways since 2022 after a $350M acquisition.
+They are an American cloud provider headquartered in New York, with 15 data centers worldwide.

 SiteGround is a web hosting company headquartered in Sofia, Bulgaria, that offers cloud-based solutions to businesses and individuals.
 They use Google Cloud data centers located in the USA (Iowa), UK (London), Netherlands (Eemshaven), Germany (Frankfurt), Australia (Sydney), and Singapore.